HackTestes/MemoryScanner/README.md

             * Other LSMs might help (AppArmor or SELinux), landlock forbids ptrace
             * Similar project might help: https://github.com/scanmem/scanmem and https://github.com/ugtrain/ugtrain
             * Be a parent?

+            * Alternative: run as root, but setup a seccomp filter that only allows to trace a specific PID
+                * Linux might have problems as PID are reused for different processes

+            * Alternative: BPF LSM
+                * Setup a rule that checks ptrace target name (process name)